-The City of Chicago's City Comptroller sets the minimum rate of Chicago secuity deposit interest for residential rentals regulated by the Chicago Residential Landlord and Tenant Ordinance (the CRLTO).
+The City of Chicago's City Comptroller sets the minimum Chicago security deposit interest rate for residential rentals regulated by the Chicago Residential Landlord and Tenant Ordinance (the CRLTO).
 Most Chicago apartment rentals are governed by the CRLTO, with the most common exception being owner-occupied buildings of six units or less.

-If a landlord collects a security deposit for an apartment regulated by the CRLTO during the time period of January 1, 2021 through December 31, 2021, the landlord must pay 0.01% interest on that security deposit, according to the City Comptroller's annoucement on its website dated December 31, 2020.
-The rate of 0.01% is the same minimum rate of interest set by the City Comptroller for security deposits for rental agreements in 2017, 2018, 2019, and 2020.
+If a landlord collects a security deposit for an apartment regulated by the CRLTO during the period of January 1, 2022, through December 31, 2022, the landlord must pay 0.01% interest on that security deposit, according to the City Comptroller's announcement on its website dated January 3, 2022.
+The rate of 0.01% is the same minimum rate of interest set by the City Comptroller for security deposits for rental agreements in 2017, 2018, 2019, 2020, and 2021.

 So, landlords seeking CRLTO compliance, be sure to inform your tenant before the commencement of the lease or lease renewal that the minimum rate of interest to be paid on any security deposit taken in 2022 (see Chapter 5, Sections 12-081 and 12-082 of the Chicago Municipal Code) is 0.01%.